 The Concert Goer!

-Many people who seek out live performances to attend have a certain type music they like, while others feel comfortable going to just about any live performance - especially if it is free!
+Most of us seek out live performances to attend as we have certain types of music we enjoy, while others feel comfortable going to just about any live performance - especially if it is free!

 Depending on where you live may restrict what live concerts are available to you.
-A big metropolitan area, needless to say will have larger and more frequent venues available than a small town let's say.
+A large metropolitan area will have larger and more frequent venues available than, let’s say a small town.

 If you are moving into a new area, visit with the local chamber of commerce.
 They will have the best information on this subject.
 The following list outlines some of the types of concerts available throughout the year to attend.